BrittniKarat/web-sprint-challenge-intro-to-react/README.md

   - Props are a read-only container for the data in the state

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  - Side effects are things such as timers, logging, Api, etc. that